Products, services and equal competition

 Results of OIVA inspections based on a scale from A to D

 Figure 4 presents a breakdown of the OIVA grades of grocery stores and service locations, as well as the total grades of all inspected food business operators.
 So far, annual differences between the grades of different operator groups have been minor.
-Slightly more than 85% of the inspected targets have received the grade of excellent or good, while slightly less than 15% of targeted operators have received the grade of to be corrected or poor.
+Slightly more than 85% of the audited targets received the grade of excellent or good before the coronavirus year, while slightly less than 15% of targeted operators received the grade of to be corrected or poor.
+In 2020, nearly 87% of targeted operators received the grade of excellent or good.
+This slight improvement in grades can be explained, at least in part, by the increase in the number of remote audits.
+Even though food control is based on unannounced audits, remote audits must be agreed upon with operators beforehand for practical reasons.
 If a food business operator’s result is poor or indicates a need for corrections, the company will be inspected again at a later date.

 The alcohol administration combats the grey economy – the coronavirus epidemic had a significant impact on activities in 2020